-Travelers often will put in a lot of thought into finding the right secondary day travel bag.
+Travelers often will put in a lot of thought into finding the right travel bag for their trip.
 They want to be sure they have enough space to carry their belongings, as well as having a convenient way to transport their luggage and access items quickly.
-However, many people don’t give the same consideration to their secondary or daytime travel bag.
+However, many people don’t give the same consideration to their secondary travel day bag.
 Yet the functionality and comfort of your day-travel bag can be even more important than your luggage!

 After all, this is the bag that you will be taking with you all day long, whether it is on a hike or seeing the sights around town.
-If you travel like we do, then you are on the go a lot!
-Over the years I’ve had a some good travel bags, and some terrible bags.
+If you travel as we do, then you are on the go a lot!
+Over the years I’ve had some good travel bags and some terrible bags.
 So I’ve learned a lot about what works and what doesn’t.
-Here are my tips on what you need to look for in a good daytime travel bag!
+Here are my tips on what you need to look for to find the best travel day bag for your trip!

-You Secondary Day Travel Bag Should Be Small, Yet Mighty!
+Your Travel Day Bag Should Be Small, Yet Mighty!

-Plenty of Inner and Outer Pockets in My Secondary Day Travel Bag
+Plenty of Inner and Outer Pockets in My Day Travel Bag

 Lastly carrying a bottle of water is very important, especially if you will be out hiking or exploring for long periods of time.
 With my previous daytime travel bags, I had to store the water bottle in the main compartment, where it would get knocked around…and usually leak all over my important stuff!
 But my new travel bag has a small outer pocket that is made for water bottles, perfect!

-Your Daytime Secondary Day Travel Bag Should Have a Variety of Secure Closures
+Your Day Travel Bag Should Have a Variety of Secure Compartments

 Having a combination of zippers, velcro, buttons, and buckles are great for securing items in your daytime travel bag.
 Especially on the inside of the main compartment, you don’t want your valuables rolling around or falling out easily.
 One of the features that I like about my current secondary travel bag is that there is a clip within a zipper pocket that I can use to hook my wallet and keys, keeping them more secure.

-For the main compartment of the bag, at minimum you want to have a full zipper closure, or something that closes off the main compartment completely.
+For the main compartment of the bag, at a minimum, you want to have a full zipper closure or something that closes off the main compartment completely.
 Personally, I love my bag because it has a flap that folds over the main pocket and fastens with a buckle.
 I can also cinch it good and tight…so no one is getting a hand inside it without getting my attention!
 Do not store valuable items on the outside of your bag.

-Our Current (and So Far Favorite) Daytime Secondary Day Travel Bags
+Our Current (and So Far Favorite) Day Travel Bags!

-Everyone Has Different Needs for Secondary Day Travel Bag, What Are Yours?
+Everyone Has Different Needs for Their Day Travel Bag, What Are Yours?